-- a.
-URGES the integration of at least 25 hours of comprehensive nutrition education into medical school curricula; (2015) - b.
+p.
+URGES the integration of at least 25 hours of comprehensive nutrition education into medical

+- school curricula; (2015) - q.
 URGES that medical schools incorporate nutrition curricula with other healthcare professional programs and interprofessional courses and experiences.
-(2015)

-In regard to racism and education, specifically health-science academia, and health-science workforce a.
+(2015) - 18.
+In regard to racism and education, specifically health-science academia, and health-science workforce - a.
 RECOGNIZES that racism may be found within, amongst others, the labor market, education, housing, employment, and income.
-(2021)

-b.
-RECOGNIZES that poorer academic achievement is associated with the psychological and biological stress response of perceiving racial discrimination as a racially/ethnically minoritized individual (2021)
+(2021) - b.
+RECOGNIZES that poorer academic achievement is associated with the psychological and biological stress response of perceiving racial discrimination as a racially/ethnically minoritized individual (2021) - c.

-c.
 RECOGNIZES that this attrition contributes to the lack of underrepresentation of minoritized individuals within higher education, including health science academia, and the health science workforce.
 Therefore, academia must improve its efforts to understand the factors underlying attrition and remedy them such that higher education fulfills its mission of providing equal opportunities for everyone.
-(2021)

-d.
+(2021) - d.
 RECOGNIZES that informal housing segregation still exists.
-(2021)

-e.
+(2021) - e.
 RECOGNIZES that admission committee members of higher education have a sizable influence on the students that are admitted, and that the graduate admission process has inherent biases, such as excluding minoritized individuals, albeit unintentionally, thereby impacting the composition of the workforce and thus the health outcomes of current and future populations.
-(2021)

-f.
+(2021) - f.
 RECOGNIZES that within health science academia, and specifically medicine, minorities are underrepresented.
-(2021)

-g.
+(2021) - g.
 RECOGNIZES that an increased composition of underrepresented minoritized individuals underrepresented in the health workforce is vital for better serving marginalized populations, decreasing racial health inequities, and improving the efficiency of teams and institutions.
-(2021)

-h.
+(2021) - h.
 STRONGLY SUPPORTS racially minoritized individuals in health-science academia, health-science workforce, and in organizational power positions, such as leadership.
-(2021)

-i.
-STRONGLY ENCOURAGES institutions, such as health science centers and hospitals, to examine, evaluate, and continuously re-evaluate their admission processes, curriculum, hiring practices, culture, and finances for racist practices and content, and once found, rectifying it.
-(2021)
+(2021) - STRONGLY ENCOURAGES institutions, such as health science centers and hospitals, to examine, evaluate, and continuously re-evaluate their admission processes, curriculum, hiring practices, culture, and finances for racist practices and content, and once found, rectifying it.
+(2021) - j.

-j.
 STRONGLY ENCOURAGES institutions, especially health science academia, to teach race as a sociopolitical construct rather than a biological construct.
-(2021)

-k.
-STRONGLY ENCOURAGES institutions, especially health science academia, to incorporate teachings of historical and ongoing racism with examples of medical neglect, mistreatment, and non-consensual, non-informed testing of patients by the medical profession.
-(2021)

-1. STRONGLY ENROURAGES health science centers to have standardized patients and cases that have non-white patients.
-(2021)
+(2021) - STRONGLY ENCOURAGES institutions, especially health science academia, to incorporate teachings of historical and ongoing racism with examples of medical neglect, mistreatment, and non-consensual, noninformed testing of patients by the medical profession.
+(2021) - 1.
+STRONGLY ENROURAGES health science centers to have standardized patients and cases that have non-white patients.
+(2021) - m.

-m.
 ENCOURAGES institutions, especially health science academia, to refrain from using deficit-oriented language and approaches when referring to racial and ethnic minoritized individuals to instead using assets-based language and approaches.
-(2021)
+(2021) - 19.
+SUPPORTS the development of a single licensing examination series for all medical students attending a medical school accredited by the Liaison Committee on Medical Education (LCME) or the Commission on Osteopathic College Accreditation (COCA), with a separate, additional osteopathic-specific subject test for osteopathic medical students.
+(2022)Supports a designated study period of at least two weeks for the second medical licensing examinations within the medical school curriculum.
+(2022)

-PRINCIPLES REGARDING MEDICAL EDUCATION- EVALUATION
+PRINCIPLES REGARDING MEDICAL EDUCATION-EVALUATION